-Pudendal nerve entrapment is a potentially challenging condition for physicians to diagnose because there are no specific diagnostic tests.
+Pudendal nerve entrapment is a potentially challenging condition to diagnose because there are no specific diagnostic tests.
 The clinician needs to realize that it is exceedingly mandatory to get a thorough history and perform a detailed physical examination to reach a diagnosis.
 Dr. Roger Robert published the Nantes criteria to diagnose PNE and appears in detail below.
 This criterion has validation by many European physicians who have ample experience treating similar conditions.

 Complementary diagnostic criteria:

 The following tests can help in the diagnosis:

 There are no specific and consistent radiological findings in patients with PNE, and further research is necessary.